CybrChick007/EventPlanner/README.md

 ## Testing

 To run qunit tests first do `npm run testSetup` and then `npm run test-all`.
 To run selenium tests navigate to `tests/selenium` and run `run.py`, following the instructions of the README.md in that folder.
+[Video of selenium tests running.](https://www.youtube.com/watch?v=xsoe_m-f9d0)

 ## API